sap-tutorials/Tutorials/tutorials/cp-apm-01-s4hana/cp-apm-01-s4hana.md

 ## Details
 ### You will learn
-  - How to extend your bookshop application so that it can access and consume the [OData Service for Business Partner](https://api.sap.com/api/API_BUSINESS_PARTNER/resource?section=OVERVIEW) using SAP API Business Hub.
-This service exposes an SAP S/4HANA Cloud system through APIs.
+  - How to extend your bookshop application so that it can access and consume the [OData Service for Business Partner](https://api.sap.com/api/API_BUSINESS_PARTNER/resource?section=OVERVIEW) using SAP API Business Hub
-  - How to query master data related to Suppliers (of books) in an SAP S/4HANA system.
+  - How to query master data related to suppliers (of books) in an SAP S/4HANA system
-  - How to read supplier information (in SAP S/4HANA) of an order (stored in your SAP HANA database).
+  - How to read supplier information (in SAP S/4HANA) of an order (stored in your SAP HANA database)

 ---